BSc (Honours) Computing & IT and Design Student | Professional Diploma in UX Design | HND: Digital Design and Development (Games)

 Level design | Programming | Video editing

-This project is a reconstruction of an area of land situated in West Fife, Scotland.
-This was done using the Unity game engine.
-Beginning with a land survey, I sculpted the landscape and added foliage, environmental lighting, and post-processing effects to create a detailed and immersive digital representation.
+This project is a digital reconstruction of an area of land located in West Fife, Scotland, created using the Unity game engine.
+Starting from a land survey, I sculpted the terrain and populated it with realistic foliage and environmental details.
+Through the use of lighting and post-processing effects, I aimed to produce a detailed and immersive digital representation of the landscape.

 Game design | Graphic design | Programming

 Ninja Nightfall is a project I developed while experimenting with different player input methods for movement and exploring various techniques for implementing night cycles.
-The game's concept aimed to craft a suspenseful atmosphere, immersing players in the thrill of combat as ninjas in the cover of night.
+The concept focused on creating a suspenseful atmosphere that immerses players in the thrill of combat as ninjas operating under the cover of night.

 Bike King Borders is a website I developed during my HND qualification in Digital Design and Development (Games).
 It was the first website I developed solely using HTML and CSS, supplemented with additional JavaScript.
 Following a specific brief, I utilised Adobe XD to design wireframes and prototypes before proceeding to the full development of the site.
 The site is fully responsive, designed to seamlessly adapt to desktop, mobile, and tablet devices.